TrustworthyComputing/GPT-thief/README.md

 The tools and scripts provided in this repository allow users to replicate key findings from the paper, investigate vulnerabilities in split model LLMs, and investigate potential mitigation techniques.

 ### How to cite this work
-The preprint can be accessed [here](https:// https://eprint.iacr.org/2024/1675); you can cite this work as follows:
+This work has been presented at the 2025 Design Automation and Test in Europe (DATE) conference.
+The preprint can be accessed [here](https://eprint.iacr.org/2024/1675); you can cite this work as follows:
 ```
 @misc{folkerts2024testing,
       author = {Lars Wolfgang Folkerts and Nektarios Georgios Tsoutsos},